stanford-crfm/levanter/docs/LoRA.md

     dropout: float = 0.0  # dropout probability for LoRA layers
 ```

-By default, we loraize all linear modules in the model, which we recommend.
+By default, we LoRA-ize all linear modules in the model, which we recommend.
 This was found to be better than the other
 options: https://twitter.com/Tim_Dettmers/status/1689375417189412864, https://arxiv.org/pdf/2305.14314.pdf Section 4.
+(As with all config in Levanter, [these can be changed in the config file or via command line flags](./Configuration-Guide.md).)

-In our modifications below, we apply `loraize` inside of a `haliax.named_jit` function.
+In our modifications below, we apply `loraize` inside of a [`haliax.named_jit`](https://haliax.readthedocs.io/en/latest/partitioning/#haliax.named_jit) function.
 This ensures that the
 parameters are sharded correctly.

 ```python